myinusa/PyClassInformer/README.md

 - Rename virtual methods by appending class names to them
 - Add the FUNC_LIB flag to methods that known classes own
 - Rename possible constructors and destructors
-- Coloring known class names and their methods on the list and the tree widgets
+- Coloring known class names and their methods on the list and the tree widgets (IDA 8.3 or later)

 ## Features in detail
 ### Default output